 BRAVERY: Yes and no. I believe you can make great progress in pockets here, as long as you have a shared vision of what a skills-based organisation could look like for your firm and focus on the use cases that will deliver the best return for implementing a skills-based approach.
 But yes, those that are further ahead on agility in our study are seeing greater benefits from these technologies.

 SMITH-BINGHAM: Ilya, digital exhaustion and, well general exhaustion, comes through loud and clear in this year’s study.
 Do you think this is a point in time or a consideration to influence strategy?

 BONIC: Across the board, everyone is worried about exhaustion and feeling, themselves, exhausted.
 Exhaustion tops concerns about delivering on the transformation agenda this year.
 However, here’s an interesting distinction: High-growth companies — that is, companies anticipating double-digit growth this year, are putting an emphasis on investing in modern learning tools and AI based productivity tools.

-Simultaneously, 42% of firms this year are individualizing comp and benefits to appeal to the needs of different persona groups, and 36% are redesigning their HR function.
-Some are moving away from the traditional centers of expertise and business partner models of the past to ones that align with shifting priorities such as project management offices or centers of competence — for example teams providing centralized skills assessment.
+Simultaneously, 42% of firms this year are individualising comp and benefits to appeal to the needs of different persona groups, and 36% are redesigning their HR function.
+Some are moving away from the traditional centres of expertise and business partner models of the past to ones that align with shifting priorities such as project management offices or centres of competence — for example teams providing centralised skills assessment.

 The future of work